 Writing to The White House

-In 2016, I e-mailed The White House.
-My friend Heaven Ramsey requested the president’s help to raise awareness for cerebral palsy, the most common physical disability in childhood.
+In 2016, I e-mailed The White House to raise awareness for cerebral palsy, the most common physical disability in childhood.
 What better way to do that than light up President’s Palace in green?

-Of course I had to help my friend — a teenage advocate working so hard to get our disability recognized in the media.
-I wrote to President Obama about my SDR story, Cerebral Palsy Awareness Month.
+Cerebral palsy deserves to be recognized in the media, so I wrote to President Obama about my SDR story and Cerebral Palsy Awareness Month .
 I asked POTUS to wear green on National CP Awareness Day, March 25, and to send me a picture!

 The White House in my Mailbox?